PTQTP: Post-Training Quantization to Trit-Planes for Large Language Models: Methodology

-\textbf{Group-wise Approximation.} Following the previous works~\citep{frantar-gptq,jlin2024AWQ}, we further introduce group-wise (aka block-wise) processing in PTQTP, namely, by reshaping $W$ from $n\times d$ to $\frac{nd}{G}\times G$, or equivalently grouping into $G$ columns.
-Specifically, we set $G=128$ similar to other works for balanced performance and overhead, and we denote such group-wise operation with the tilde $\tilde{(\circ)}$ notation, such that Eq. \eqref{eqn:ridge} becomes
+\paragraph{Batch Processing.} We further introduce group-wise (aka block-wise) processing~\citep{frantar-gptq,jlin2024AWQ} in PTQTP, namely, by reshaping $W$ from $n\times d$ to $\frac{nd}{G}\times G$, or equivalently grouping into $G$ columns.
+Specifically, we set $G=128$ similar to other related works, and we denote such group-wise operation with the tilde $\tilde{(\circ)}$ notation, then we have

 Such grouping of columns generally reshapes $W$ into a taller $\tilde{W}$, alongside with lengthened $\tilde{\alpha}^{(k)}$'s.
 Nonetheless, the increase in the latter incurs negligible parameter overhead compared to the model size, which is far outweighed by an improved approximation and performance.
-Algorithm \ref{alg_group} summarizes this group-wise PTQTP.

-For each linear layer, we first decompose the FP16 weights into trit-planes for direct approximation.
-Then we apply the progressive group-wise optimization and adaptive regulation to save the optimal parameters automatically.
-This approach automatically searches for appropriate quantization parameters in the algorithm, making the model parameter distribution more suitable for quantization.
-We also analyze the convergence of PTQTP in Appendix \ref{app_convergence}. \textit{Experiment results demonstrate that this approximation process always converges within 50 iterations.}
+As shown in \textbf{Algorithm \ref{alg_group}}, we first decompose all the FP16 linear projection weights into trit-planes for magnitude-topology decoupling and approximation.
+Then we apply progressive optimization and adaptive regulation to automatically save optimal parameters.
+Furthermore, the unimportant information is filtered out, while the salient feature information is retained. \textit{Experiment results demonstrate that PTQTP always converges within 50 iterations}, enabling a stable and efficient compression method.